Motion for the Ocean

 4) Knowledge is a tool that supports effective marine citizenship (ocean literacy and civic/political literacy) - local councils can help develop ocean literacy and equip marine citizens with the knowledge they need.

-5) Marine citizenship includes a right to participate in the transformation of the human-ocean relationship - through the Ocean Recovery Declaration, people can exercise their marine citizenship rights.
+5) Marine citizenship includes the Human Right to participate in the transformation of the human-ocean relationship - through the Ocean Recovery Declaration, people can exercise their marine citizenship rights.

 Marine scientists have called on Government to: